Distributed Algorithms

 Moodle

-A course page is also available on Moodle.
+The course page is available on Moodle.
 We encourage students to register on Moodle, in order to get all the course announcements by email.
 Furthermore, students can use Moodle to ask questions about the exercise sessions and/or the project.
 All course updates will be posted exclusively on Moodle.

 Textbook